WISDOM WEDNESDAY – WALK CIRCUMSPECTLY WITH WISDOM

 The idea of walking with 360-degree vision seems absurd, yet this is a Biblical challenge.

-Dr. Thomas Jones told 120 truly good kids at the first 2019 NBC-Alaska basketball camp there are three ways to listen.
+Dr. Thomas Jones told 120 truly good kids at an NBC-Alaska basketball camp there are three ways to listen.

 - SELECTIVE LISTENING: This means listening to what you want to listen to–no more and no less.